aakriiti2504/School_District_Analysis/README.md

 - Thomas High School is a 'charter' type of school.
-- Removing Thomas High School 9th Grade scores reduces the "% Passing Math", "% Passing Reading" and "% Overall Passing".
+- Removing Thomas High School 9th Grade scores reduces the "% Passing Math" by 0.1%, "% Passing Reading" by 0.3% and "% Overall Passing" by over 0.3%.

 ## Summary: